SophiaDesign/Foldit/README.md

 ## Changelog

 When you update your font (new version or new release), please report all notable changes here, with a date.
 [Font Versioning](https://googlefonts.github.io/gf-guide/upstream) is based on semver.
-Changelog example:

-**26 September 2022.
-Version 1.00**
+**26 August 2022.
+Version 1.000**

-- MAJOR Font turned to a variable font.
-- SIGNIFICANT New Stylistic sets added.
 - First release.
-Latin Plus character set.
-COLRv1 variable-gradient.
+Only the variable font is working correctly.

 ## Make a contribution